 About 70 percent of U.S. TV-watching households can watch local channels like CBS, ABC, NBC and FOX through DirecTV Now.
 If you’re not sure whether these local channels are offered where you live, you can easily check with DirecTV Now’s local search tool.

 CBS is available across all four channel bundles offered by DirecTV Now.
 The least expensive bundle gives you 60+ live channels, including AMC, Animal Planet, History, HGTV and Viceland.
 You’ll also get DirecTV Now’s Audience Channel, which has original programming like Mr. Mercedes.
 Subscribers will have access to about 54 TV Everywhere apps, including CBS Sports, WatchESPN, FOX Now and Spike.

 Just about every streaming device has a DirecTV Now app, including Roku, Amazon Fire TV and Apple TV.
 You can cast a DirecTV Now app to Chromecast and NVIDIA Shield TV.

 Try out DirecTV Now with a free 7-day trial.
 Just cancel before the trial ends if you’re not interested or you don’t like the service.
-If you prepay for just one month of a subscription, then you get a free Roku Streaming Stick.
-You can also get a free Apple TV by prepaying for four months of a subscription.
+You can get an Apple TV by prepaying for three months of any subscription.
 There’s no obligation to continue your subscription after that.